 Brexit – FAQs

-There are still a number of possible scenarios as to what may happened including the possibility of a no-deal Brexit or a longer extension.
-Until the matter is resolved we will continue to monitor the information provided by travel industry experts, organisations like ABTA and the UK Government and picked out what we believe is relevant for you.
+We will continue to monitor the information provided by travel industry experts, organisations like ABTA and the UK Government and pick out what we believe is relevant for you.

 Will my tour price change?

-If you have an existing booking with Anglia:
+If you have an existing booking with Next Generation Travel group brand:

 We have placed forward contracts for foreign currency so fluctuations in the exchange rate are highly unlikely to affect the price of your tour.

 Please note however that, if there is a change in legislation that will affect your overall tour price and which is out of our control, eg visa costs, surcharges, this cost would be passed on to you.

 As is always our policy at Next Generation Travel we will do our best to do the right thing to work with you to ensure your trip would continue.